josh-development/docs-v1/getting-started/migrating-from-enmap.md

 ### Find, Filter and other loops

 Because Josh is not cached in memory, there are a few little changes to the way array methods work.
 First and foremost it's important to know that for most providers, using the looping methods will cause a significant increase in temporary memory usage (because data still needs to be loaded in memory to be processed in most cases), and using a _path_ rather than a function is going to always be much faster and efficient.
-In fact, for providers supporting JSON data types (rethink, mongo, postgresql), using path equality means no data is loaded in memory, it's all database-processed and is faster by an order of magnitude.&#x20;
+In fact, for providers supporting JSON data types (rethink, mongo, postgresql), using path equality means no data is loaded in memory, it's all database-processed and is faster by an order of magnitude.

 {% hint style="info" %}
 Josh support async functions for find(), filter() and some().
 However, they will be slower due to "whatever async thing you're doing".